 That means engaging with the specialists across education and health to understand how language development can be best facilitated.

 And there needs to be acknowledgment that the failure to fund and resource early years services is having a detrimental impact on children’s development, which is further exacerbated by the substantial financial pressures faced by working families and decline in community initiatives.

 Early intervention is the ultimate prevention – and the greatest opportunity to remove social class from the equation when it comes to educational attainment.

 Ria Bernard is National Chair of the Young Fabians.
 Follow her on Twitter.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.